gaetanlop/ML_bestiary/README.md

 ## Next step: Learn GAN architecture

 * Generator/ Discriminator Theory learnt
-* Made one example on Mnist
+* Made one example on Mnist but not working
+* 14/01: DCGAN on mnist worked 50 epochs